Home · Blog · Economics & Policy · · Updated Nov 19, 2025 · 8 min read

 Why the Numbers Look Large

-- Circulating Supply: Estimated 4 – 6 % of total, with the remainder locked in governance, liquidity, or ecosystem reserves
+- Circulating Supply: Estimated 4 – 6 % of total at that time, with the remainder locked in governance, liquidity, or ecosystem reserves

-- Market Value: Unchanged — denomination affects display units only
+- Market Value: Unchanged — denomination affects display units and numeric scale, not underlying economic value

 Just like a stock split, this adjustment improves usability while preserving every holder’s proportional value.